Illegal Sharing of Copyrighted Music & Video

 What could happen to me?

 If you lose internet connectivity and your browser is redirected to a page that says “Alfred University - Information Security...”, then ITS has received a notification that your computer is illegally sharing copyrighted material.
 Please follow the directions on the “Alfred University—Information Security” page and ITS will once again restore your Internet connectivity.
-In addition, if you have more than one occurrence, you may be referred to the Dean of Student Wellbeing, who may require that you take a cyber-citizenship tutorial on how to be a responsible and ethical citizen of the Internet.
+In addition, if you have more than one occurrence, you may be referred to the Dean of Student Experience, who may require that you take a cyber-citizenship tutorial on how to be a responsible and ethical citizen of the Internet.
 You may also be liable for criminal and civil penalties from the RIAA and MPAA.

 How can I prevent this from happening to me?

-If you don’t want your Internet connectivity suspended (and be reported to the Dean of Student Wellbeing), Alfred University ITS advises all campus users to remove all file sharing applications from your computer.
+If you don’t want your Internet connectivity suspended (and be reported to the Dean of Student Experience), Alfred University ITS advises all campus users to remove all file sharing applications from your computer.
 At the very least, campus computing users should proactively disable “sharing” on file sharing applications.
 The details of disabling file sharing are specific to the application you are running.
 Please check with the documentation that came with your file sharing application or call, write, or stop into ITS Helpdesk and we will be able to assist you with this process.
 You can email the Helpdesk or call 607-871-2222.
 Please also feel free to stop by the helpdesk on the ground floor of Herrick Library for more information.